genetrydash/GDPSP-improved/README.md

 ## What has been improved so far:
 - Improved Physics and closer to the real game

-- Increased FPS to 60 (and had to redo everything)
+- Increased FPS from 30 to 60 (and had to redo everything)

 - The game is now faster to sync more with the music (but not finished)